Skip to main content

 Project purpose

-We aim to identify how a collaborative project with a wide industrial representation can develop knowledge of applying AI agents to support future Swedish industrial leadership.
+The aim was to identify how a collaborative project with a wide industrial representation can develop knowledge of applying AI agents to support future Swedish industrial leadership.

 Facts